Pink Ukraine: Kuban Republic

 The Kuban Rada was formed by Cossack delegates of the regional congress of representatives from the settlements of Kuban following the February Revolution of 1917.
 In November of the same year, it elected its own regional government from among the members, then declared the creation of the Kuban People's Republic on January 28, 1918.
 This state was centered around the city of Yekaterinodar, and dissolved by 1920.

 Russification

 Up until the early 20th century, many of the settlers considered themselves "Little Russians" (малороси), another name for Ukrainians.
 Many also often preserved their ancestors' language and cultural traditions.
 According to censuses in the 1930s, around 62% of the population in the Krasnodar Territory self-identified as Ukrainian, but this share significantly dropped during the Holodomor.

 In the present day, around 82% of the population in Krasnodar Krai self-identify as "Russians", even though their dialect Balachka still somewhat resembles the dialects around the Dnipro river.

 Demographics

 1897 Census

-Based on the 1897 Russian Census for Kuban Oblast, there are a total of 1,918,881 people at the time.
+In the 1897 Russian Census for Kuban Oblast, there were a total of 1,918,881 people.
 Here are the following results based on ethnicity: